UNT ELEVAR is designed to serve students who meet the following criteria:

 - Employment or Volunteer History

-- Submit a written essay (no more than 2 pages long) or a video (no more than 3 minutes long) via the online application
+- Submit a video (no more than 3 minutes long) via the online application

 - Submit Additional Documentation via the online application as attachments or by mail (address included in the online application) with the following documents: